-"Efforts to target women with IPV PrEP should recognize the low risk of adherence, and interventions should be evaluated to promote adherence to PrEP in the context of violence, the authors conclude.
-"Some women in our study reported strategies to maintain grip in the face of IPV and the lessons these examples of resilience could help in the development of successful interventions.
-Such interventions could increase the benefit of PrEP by promoting effective use in a population at high risk for HIV infection. "
+“Efforts to guide women with IPV PrEP should recognize the low risk of adherence, and interventions should be evaluated to promote adherence to PrEP in the context of violence,” the authors conclude.
+“Some women in our study reported strategies for maintaining adherence to IPV, and the lessons from these examples of resilience could help in the development of successful interventions.
+Such interventions could increase the benefit of PrEP by promoting effective use in a population at high risk for HIV infection. ”

 Translated by Original Claudio Souza in Women in HIV serodiscordant relationships less Likely to take PrEP consistently If They experience intimate partner violence.
 Reviewed by Mara Macedo.